 Merge will create a merge commit that joins two branches together.
-With the fast-forward only flag
+With the fast-forward-only flag

-ff-only, git will attempt to merge without a merge commit but this isn't possible if the branches have diverged (i.e., there has been a commit to the parent branch that's not on the feature branch).
+ff-only, git will attempt to merge without a merge commit, but this isn't possible if the branches have diverged (i.e., there has been a commit to the parent branch that's not on the feature branch).

-Squash + Merge acts merge but creates a single new squashed commit that encompasses all commits in the feature branch.
+Squash + Merge acts like merge but creates a single new squashed commit that encompasses all commits in the feature branch.